 Outside of the super-scary risk of drowning, there are simple things that can help you make bath time in general easier, safer, and more relaxing for everyone.
 Specifically, you want to think about three areas:

 - Bath spout covers

-An ideal, safe water temperature for babies and toddlers is about 100 degrees Fahrenheit (38°C) — you want it just a little warmer than body temp.
+An ideal, safe water temperature for babies and toddlers is just over 100 degrees Fahrenheit (38°C) — you want it a tad bit warmer than body temp.
 Your child might prefer baths a couple degrees warmer or colder, and that’s fine, but this is a good starting point.